sheltermanager/asm3/doc/manual/onlineform.rst

 If you set the "Send confirmation email to form submitter" checkbox for an online form, the system will look for a field called "emailaddress" during submission.
-If that field exists and is populated with an email address, a copy of the form submission will be sent to that address.
+If that field exists and is populated with an email address, a confirmation email will be sent to that address.
+If the confirmation message field is set, that will form the body of the email.
+HTML can be used, but it must be a complete HTML document that contains an <html> tag.
+If the confirmation message field is left blank, a copy of the form submission itself will be sent.

 .. image:: images/onlineform_edit.png